Walden: Organization

 Where I Lived, and What I Lived For: Thoreau recollects thoughts of places he stayed at before selecting Walden Pond, and quotes Roman philosopher Cato's advice "consider buying a farm very carefully before signing the papers".
 His possibilities included a nearby Hollowell farm (where the "wife" unexpectedly decided she wanted to keep the farm).
 Thoreau takes to the woods dreaming of an existence free of obligations and full of leisure.
 He announces that he resides far from social relationships that mail represents (post office) and the majority of the chapter focuses on his thoughts while constructing and living in his new home at Walden.

 Reading: Thoreau discusses the benefits of classical literature, preferably in the original Greek or Latin, and bemoans the lack of sophistication in Concord evident in the popularity of unsophisticated literature.
 He also loved to read books by world travelers.
-He yearns for a time when each New England village supports "wise men" to educate and thereby ennoble the population.
+He yearns for a time when each New England village will support "wise men" to educate and thereby ennoble the population.

 Sounds: Thoreau encourages the reader to be "forever on the alert" and "looking always at what is to be seen".
-Although truth can be found in literature, it can equally be found in nature.
-In addition to self-development, developing one's perceptiveness can alleviate boredom.
-Rather than "look abroad for amusement, to society and the theatre", Thoreau's own life, including supposedly dull pastimes like housework, becomes a source of amusement that "never ceases to be novel".
-Likewise, he obtains pleasure in the sounds that ring around his cabin: church bells ringing, carriages rattling and rumbling, cows lowing, whip-poor-wills singing, owls hooting, frogs croaking, and cockerels crowing.
+Although truth can be found in literature, it can also be found in nature.
+In addition to self-development, developing one's perception can also alleviate boredom.
+Rather than "look[ing] abroad for amusement, to society and the theatre", Thoreau's own life, including supposedly dull pastimes like housework, becomes a source of amusement that "never ceases to be novel".
+Likewise, he obtains pleasure in the sounds that fill his cabin: church bells ringing, carriages rattling and rumbling, cows lowing, whip-poor-wills singing, owls hooting, frogs croaking, and cockerels crowing.
 "All sound heard at the greatest possible distance," he contends "produces one and the same effect".